nikolagsiderov/Gaska/README.md

 Gaska is an ASP.NET Core MVC project for calculating fuel consumption, storing service book logs and more.

-# What I Have Learned
+# What I have learned

 * Further understanding of MVC arhitecture
 * Working with Code First principle with Entity Framework Core